 Not necessarily.
 App rates for ridesharing companies can fluctuate based on demand, whereas taxis have a capped rate.
-When app rates are high, street hail or call a taxi to benefit from a rate that is capped at the regulated maximum amount.
-More information on rates can be found on our rates & fares page.
+More information on rates can be found on our rates and fares page.

 What’s The City’s role with taxi, limousine and ridesharing companies?

-We license and regulate the vehicle-for-hire industry, including taxi, limousine and Transportation Network Companies (ridesharing companies).
-Our main concern is the safety of customers and service providers who use vehicle-for-hire services in Calgary.
+We license and regulate the vehicle-for-hire industry, including taxi, limousine, and Transportation Network Companies (ridesharing companies).
+The focus is safety for customers and drivers, service quality and consumer protection.